polkadot-developers/knowledgebase/current/integrate/subkey.md

 The first two levels (`//joe//polkadot`) are hard-derived, while the leaf (`/0`) is soft-derived.

-To use key derivation with a password protected key, add your password to the end:
+To use key derivation with a password-protected key, add your password to the end:

 ```bash
 # mnemonic phrase plus derivation path plus password